-Valuation and settlements of derivative instruments generated net realized capital gains of \$7 million in 2018, net realized capital losses of \$16 million in 2017 and net realized capital gains of \$5 million in 2016.
+Valuation and settlements of derivative instruments in 2019 primarily comprised gains on equity options and total return swaps used for asset replication due to increases in equity indices and gains on foreign currency contracts due to the strengthening of the U.S. dollar.
 The net realized capital gains on derivative instruments in 2018 primarily comprised gains on foreign currency contracts due to the strengthening of the U.S. dollar, partially offset by losses on equity options and total return swaps used for asset replication due to decreases in equity indices.
-The net realized capital losses on derivative instruments in 2017 primarily comprised losses on foreign currency contracts due to the weakening of the U.S. dollar and losses on equity futures used for risk management due to increases in equity indices.
-The net realized capital gains on derivative instruments in 2016 primarily comprised gains on foreign currency contracts due to the strengthening of the U.S. dollar and gains on credit default swaps due to the movement of credit spreads on the underlying credit names, partially offset by losses on equity futures used for risk management due to increases in equity indices.